mahavedalla/mahavedalla/docs/questions/samphappalapa/how-unwholesome-is-samphappalapa.md

-# How unwholesome is samphappalāpa?
+Question: How unwholesome is samphappalāpa?
 Answer in Brief: -
  Category: Samphappalāpa
 Sutta References: MN 41